AIStream-Peelout/flow-forecast/README.md

 3. Simple Multi-Head Attention: A simple multi-head attention block/embedding layers.
 Suitable for transfer learning.
 4. Transformer w/a linear decoder: A transformer with n-encoder blocks (this is tunable) and linear decoder.
 Suitable for transfer learning.
 5. DA-RNN (CPU only for now): A well rounded model with which utilizes a LSTM + attention.
+6. Enhancing the Locality and Breaking the Memory Bottleneck of Transformer on Time Series Forecasting

 **Forthcoming Models**

 We have a number of models we are planning on releasing soon.
 [Please check our project board for more info](https://github.com/AIStream-Peelout/flow-forecast/projects/5)

 **Integrations**

+Our platform integrates natively with the following tools:

 [Google Cloud Platform](https://github.com/AIStream-Peelout/flow-forecast/wiki/Cloud-Provider-Integration)